-Explain the process of cleansing action of a soap.
+Explain the process of cleansing action of soap.

 There are so many impurities and dirt mixed in water, and most of all those dirt do not dissolve in the water.
-Soap molecules is a combination of salts such as sodium or potassium.
-The molecules are of long chain of carboxylic acids.
-So, when the carbon chain has dissolved in oil and ionic end has dissolved in the water, the soap starts cleansing and trapping the dirt.
-When this happens, the soap molecules forms structures that are called as micelles.
+Soap molecules are a combination of salts such as sodium or potassium.
+The molecules are of a long chain of carboxylic acids.
+So, when the carbon chain has dissolved in oil and the ionic end has dissolved in the water, the soap starts cleansing and trapping the dirt.
+When this happens, the soap molecules form structures that are called micelles.
 One end of the micelle is used for capturing the oil droplets and then the other end being the ionic faces.
 This will then form an emulsion in water and help in dissolving the dirt or impurities when the clothes are washed.

 The soap molecules have different properties at different ends.
 The first end being the hydrophilic end which dissolves in the water and is attracted towards the water and the second one being the hydrophobic end which is dissolved in the hydrocarbons and is repulsive to water.
-The hydrophobic tail aligns itself along the surface of water because it is not soluble in the water.
+The hydrophobic tail aligns itself along the surface of the water because it is not soluble in the water.

 BYJU’s main goal is to offer students the right learning content and help them succeed in exams.
 That being said, our solutions have been designed in such a way that it boosts the student’s learning capabilities.
 However, the NCERT solutions have been thoughtfully put together to help students make the most out of it.
-The NCERT solutions for class 10 science here provides students with a lot of benefits.
-With easy access, they can practice and revise the different topics anywhere and at anytime.
-Students can further customize their learning experience and what that means is that they can set their own pace to solve or learn different topics.
+The NCERT solutions for class 10 science provided here provides students with a lot of benefits.
+With easy access, they can practice and revise the different topics anywhere and at any time.
+Students can further customize their learning experience and they can set their own pace to solve or learn different topics.